 Although water from a properly designed RBF plant has the general advantages of groundwater, there are some drawbacks.
-First of all, persistent micropollutants present in the river water will eventually reach the groundwater wells, although high concentrations are effectively reduced by adsorption, biological breakdown and residence time variation (Sontheimer, 1991).
+First of all, persistent micropollutants present in the river water will eventually reach the production wells, although high concentrations are effectively reduced by adsorption, biological breakdown and residence time variation (Sontheimer, 1991).
+The latter applies to peak concentrations in the river water, which are reduced in the well by blending with earlier and later infiltrated water containing lower micro pollutant concentrations.
 These remaining substances will have to be removed by specific techniques in the treatment plant.
 In the Netherlands, all treatment plants for river bank filtrate include advanced oxidation, adsorption and/or membrane filtration steps, which will not be discussed in this paper.